 Children’s health complexity data reports

-The children’s health complexity data reports produced by OHA in collaboration with OPIP and ODHS.
-The reports include:
+Children’s health complexity data and reports include children ages 0-20 enrolled in the Oregon Health Plan (OHP, Medicaid) and Children's Health Insurance Program (CHIP).
+The children’s health complexity data reports were produced by OHA in collaboration with OPIP and ODHS.
+The reports included:

 - County reports